Frequently Asked Questions

 Q: Does Crapola need to be cooked?
 How do I eat it?

-A: If Crapola is your first exposure to granola, let us first say thank you for giving our product a try.
-Our granola is intended to be enjoyed as a cold cereal.
+A: Our granola is intended to be enjoyed as a cold cereal.
 It's fully baked and ready to eat right out of the bag.
 Go ahead, just try a little handful when nobody is looking.
 Otherwise, try it for breakfast - just add milk and enjoy.
 Lots of folks tell us they like Crapola with yogurt and/or fresh fruit.
-Some of our adventurous customers occasionally tell us about creative ways they have prepared Crapola as a hot cereal, or incorporated it into cookies, dessert toppings, and other recipes.
-There are no rules.
+It can also be prepared as a hot cereal with equal parts boiled water or steamed milk.
+Some of our adventurous customers occasionally tell us about creative ways they have incorporated Crapola into baked goods, dessert toppings and even salads.

 Q: Is your granola gluten free?